hehua2018/descheduler/README.md

 ### Namespace filtering

-The following strategies accept a `namespaces` parameter which allows to specify a list of including and excluding namespaces respectively:
+The following strategies accept a `namespaces` parameter which allows to specify a list of including, resp. excluding namespaces:
 * `PodLifeTime`
 * `RemovePodsHavingTooManyRestarts`
 * `RemovePodsViolatingNodeTaints`